How To Read This Documentation

 }

-Delete one record with DELETE /:account_id/:document_id
+Delete one record with DELETE /:database/:document_id

 You also need the rev query parameters to delete a record.